FisaGamer/docs/docs/plugins.md

 }
 ```

-You can find more informations about the services provided in the
+You can find more information about the services provided in the
 [Laravel documentation](https://laravel.com/docs/7.x/providers).

 ```php